About the Division

 3. Training of volunteers/service providers and other stakeholders with a view to build up a committed and skilled cadre.

-• Scheme for Prevention of Alcoholism and Substance (Drugs) Abuse
+Scheme for Prevention of Alcoholism and Substance (Drugs) Abuse

-The Ministry has setup a National Tollfree Drug-de-Addiction Helpline No:-1800-11-0031 (w.e.f) 07.01.2015 to help the victims of drug abuse,there Family & Society at large.
+The Ministry has setup a National Tollfree Drug-de-Addiction Helpline No:- 14446 to help the victims of drug abuse, their Family & Society at large.
+More details in this regard is available on the dedicated dashboard for Toll-free number on the NMBA website i.e. https://nmba.dosje.gov.in

 3.Transgender:

-On 15th April, 2014, the Hon’ble Supreme Court has, in a Writ Petition No. 400/2012 filed by National Legal Services Authority (NLSA) delivered its judgment on the issues of Transgender Persons directing the Central and State Governments to take various steps for the welfare of the transgender community and also to examine the recommendations of the Expert Committee based on the Legal declaration made in the above said judgment.
+2. On 15th April, 2014, the Hon’ble Supreme Court has, in a Writ Petition No. 400/2012 filed by National Legal Services Authority (NLSA) delivered its judgment on the issues of Transgender Persons directing the Central and State Governments to take various steps for the welfare of the transgender community and also to examine the recommendations of the Expert Committee based on the Legal declaration made in the above said judgment.

 4.Beggary: